-165 A data value is flagged as "missing" if the value is not available, and as "suspect" if the time stamp has been corrected (Rule 1).
-Observations are expected at time stamps according to WMO regulations (Manual on Codes, 2013), Offsets up to 29 minutes are corrected.
-Some countries do not report 6hourly, 12hourly or daily precipitations totals at 00UTC, 06UTC, 12UTC and 18UTC, but at 03UTC, 09UTC, 15UTC and 21UTC.
-Those data are shifted by three hours forward in time to match the expected reporting times.
-The error due to the time shift is smaller than disaggregate the data to equally distributed hourly 170 totals, which are accumulated to 6hourly and daily totals afterwards.
-It is also flagged as "suspect" if it fails the validation against the monthly statistics (rule 2) or the cross-validation (rule 3).
-For the monthly statistics, the mean monthly minimum and maximum for each station is calculated with the available data and updated with an annual cycle.
-A data value is flagged as "rejected" if it falls outside of the defined minimum / maximum range (rule 4) or if the threshold for the maximum rate of change between two values has been exceeded (rule 5).
+A data value is flagged as "missing" if the value is not available, and as "suspect" if the timestamp has been corrected (rule 1).
+Observations are expected at timestamps according to WMO regulations (Manual on Codes, 2013), offsets up to 29 min are corrected.
+Some countries do not report 6-hourly, 12-hourly, or daily precipitations totals at 00:00,

+06:00, 12:00, and 18:00 UTC, but at 03:00, 09:00, 15:00, and 21:00 UTC.
+These data are shifted by 3 h forward in time to match the expected reporting times.
+The error due to the time shift is smaller than the error that would occur if those data would be disaggregated to equally distributed hourly totals, and then accumulated to 6-hourly and daily totals afterwards.
+A value is also flagged as "suspect" if it fails the validation against the monthly statistics (rule 2) or the cross validation (rule 3).
+For the monthly statistics, the mean monthly minimum and maximum for each station are calculated with the available data and updated with an annual cycle.
+A data value is flagged as "rejected" if it falls outside of the defined minimum/maximum range (rule 4) or if the threshold for the maximum rate of change between two values has been exceeded (rule 5).